Skip to main content

 Look for error messages about ffmpeg, camera access, or MediaMTX.

-If MediaMTX is running and the stream is active, you should see a path entry for cam.
+If MediaMTX is running and the stream is active, you should see a path entry for main.
 If MediaMTX is not responding, check its logs:

 The video service has a MemoryMax cgroup limit.
 If ffmpeg or MediaMTX is being OOM-killed, you will see it in the logs: